asppsa/blake-test/README.md

 [the GitHub issue tracker][issues], and for each new feature that was to be implemented [I would open pull request][closed-prs].
 I set up [Travis CI][travis] so that I could continuously test the changes in each pull request against RSpec and Rubocop.
-When these tests failed (as they often did), I applied additional commits and fixups until the tests passed again.
+When Travis failed (as it often did), I applied additional commits and fixups until the tests passed again.
 You can see this in action by reviewing the [closed PRs in GitHub][closed-prs].

 ### Interpretting the requirements